talon-one/TalonOne.cs/docs/ManagementApi.md

             var body = new CustomerProfileSearchQuery(); // CustomerProfileSearchQuery | body
-            var pageSize = 56;  // int? | The number of items in the response. (optional)  (default to 1000) var skip = 56;  // int? | The number of items to skip when paging through large result sets. (optional) var sandbox = true;  // bool? | Indicates whether you are pointing to a sandbox or Live customer. (optional)  (default to false)
+            var pageSize = 56;  // int? | The number of items in the response. (optional)  (default to 1000) var skip = 56;  // int? | The number of items to skip when paging through large result sets. (optional) var sandbox = true;  // bool? | Indicates whether you are pointing to a sandbox or live customer. (optional)  (default to false)

             try
             {
-                // List customer profiles matching the given attributes InlineResponse20024 result = apiInstance.GetCustomersByAttributes(body, pageSize, skip, sandbox);
+                // List customer profiles matching the given attributes InlineResponse20023 result = apiInstance.GetCustomersByAttributes(body, pageSize, skip, sandbox);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)